e6quisitory/wolf3d-reimpl-cpp/README.md

 <a name="binaries"/>

 ## Pre-compiled Binaries
-Head on over to the [Releases](https://github.com/e6quisitory/wolf3d-clone/releases) section.
-There you'll find archives with pre-compiled binaries for Windows and macOS (Linux `.deb` coming soon).
-Below are instructions on how to run the binary on each respective platform.
+I've made pre-compiled binaries for Windows and macOS.
+Head on over to the [Releases](https://github.com/e6quisitory/wolf3d-clone/releases) section to obtain them, and see the below instructions on how to run them.

+Linux users will have to resort to building the project themselves, instructions [here](#linux).
+Someday I'll get around to making a Linux binary as well, but for now, I've had enough of build systems and want to get back to coding.

 ### Windows
 Unzip the archive, go into the `bin` folder, then double-click on `wolf3d-clone.exe`.